Malorbian/password_converter/README.md

 - Use browser-based local generation only if you trust your device and the browser environment.
 - For most users, a reputable password manager remains the most user-friendly and secure option; this tool can be helpful for users who prefer local deterministic generation or want an alternative approach.

+## Downloadable Offline Password Generator
+- Based on the online version of the password generator
+- Download the 'password_generator_offline' folder
+- Run one of the 'start_' files
+- While the terminal window is open, the password generator is hosted as a local website
+- Closing the terminal window will stop the local server

 ## Disclaimer
 I am not an expert in this area.
 This is a personal project and not professional security advice.
 Use this tool at your own risk.
 Verify its suitability for your needs and consult a security professional if you require a higher assurance.
 No warranties are provided.